 Acne can cause damage to the skin that culminates in scarring.
 This is common to severe cases of acne.
 Cystic acne, in particular, is very likely to cause scars.
 Acne scars vary from shallow to deeps pits and depressions in the skin to icepick scars (small but very deep pits in the skin) and hypertrophic scars (usually raised and reddened in appearance).

-I sought to find out the answer to the question, “Does Sudocrem help acne scars?” and from what I read online, Sudocrem may actually help fade scars, but you would have to use it over a longer time compared to acne blotches and pimples.
+I sought to find out the answer to the question, “Does Sudocrem help acne scars?”
+From what I read online, Sudocrem may actually help fade scars, but you would have to use it over a longer time compared to acne blemishes and pimples.
 The good thing though is that as acne blemishes fade, acne scars also become relatively less apparent.

 I also noted that people often mistake acne scars with cystic acne lumps.
-The latter form after acne breakout has cleared but the former is a hard-lump that occur when a cystic acne is active.
+The latter form after an acne breakout has cleared, but the former is a hard-lump that occur when a cystic acne is active.

 Sudocrem for Baby Acne Treatment